 We will never sell your data to any other charities or companies and will only share your data internally with those providing a service for the University, as detailed below.

 Personal information will not be disclosed to external organisations other than those acting on the instructions of the University.
 Where this is the case, a written contract will be put in place between the University and the third party to set out the purposes for which the information can be used and the security measures that must be in place.
 The service provider will agree to never use your data for any additional purpose not set out in the agreement with the University.
 For example, we use a mailing house to send out copies of Network magazine.

-Westminster Alumni Online is a service provided free of charge for University of Westminster alumni.
+Westminster Connect is a service provided free of charge for University of Westminster alumni.
 All potential users will be verified against our current records during the registration process before being granted full access to the site.
 The University of Westminster reserves the right to refuse access to anyone who misuses the site in any way.
 This activity is monitored on a regular basis.